Sadsnake1/word-smith/README.md

 Word-Smith is fully local.
 No network calls of any kind — no `fetch`, no `XMLHttpRequest`, no `WebSocket`, no `requestUrl`.
 No telemetry.
 No third-party dependencies.
 No filesystem access outside Obsidian's own API.

 **What it reads:** your note's text, in memory, while the note is open — for counts, colouring and paragraph detection.
 The report also reads a folder's notes when you open that tab, to total them.
+An export reads the notes you ticked, to compile them.

 **What it stores:**

 `data.json`, in the plugin's own folder — your settings, saved bars and word targets.
 With history on it also keeps each note's last word count, so a save can be turned into a difference.
 That cache rebuilds itself and can be deleted freely.

 **Your history file**, only if you switch history on: one row per day — the date, and how many words you added, cut and netted.
 If **Remember which notes** is on, it also records which notes each day's words happened in, so history is searchable; switch it off and those names are dropped.
 Counts only, either way — never a word of what you wrote.

+**Your goals and export list**, which hold note and folder names and numbers, and no prose.

+An exported manuscript is the exception, and an obvious one: you asked for your words in a file, so that file has your words in it.

 Nothing else, anywhere.
 Don't take my word for it: